linux-system-roles/firewall/README.md

 For more information on PCI device IDs, see the linux man page at:
 <https://man7.org/linux/man-pages/man5/pci.ids.5.html>

+This option requires running the role on the actual target machine, i.e. it is not supported during container builds.

 ### icmp_block

 String or list of ICMP type strings to block.
 The ICMP type names needs to be